opencog/opencog/opencog/persist/sql/README.md

     Debug       = 0
     CommLog     = 0

-The above stanza associates the name 'PostgreSQL' with a particular driver; this name is needed below.
-NOTE: the default install of the `odbc-postgresql` package on Ubuntu creates the `/etc/odbcinst.ini` file automatically.
-You can leave it as is, or you can add the above.
+The above stanza associates the name `PostgreSQL ODBC driver (Unicode version)`  with a particular driver.
+This name is needed for later steps.
+Notice that this is a really long name, with spaces!
+You can change the name, (e.g. to shorten it) if you wish, however, it **MUST** be consistent with the name given in the `.odbc.ini` file (explained below).
-If you leave it as-is, you must make sure you use teh correct stanza name in `~/.odbc.ini`, below!

-MySQL users need the stanza below; the /etc/odbcinst.ini file can safely contain other stanzas defining other drivers.
+MySQL users need the stanza below; the `/etc/odbcinst.ini` file can safely contain multiple stanzas defining other drivers.

 WARNING: MySQL is currently not supported.
 Anyway, if you wanted to mess with it, then add the below: